caracal-pipeline/caracal-docs/sphinx/manual/workers/prepare_data/index.rst

     *{"uniform", "estimate", "delete"}*, *optional*, *default = uniform*

-    uniform: Set all weights to unity, estimate: Estimate spectral weights from frequency-dependent SEFD/Tsys/Noise values, delete: Delete WEIGHT_SPECTRUM column if it exists. if 'estimate', then further settings are available in the 'estimate' segement of this section
+    uniform: Set all weights to unity. estimate: Estimate spectral weights from frequency-dependent SEFD/Tsys/Noise values, Also see 'estimate' segment of this section. delete: Delete WEIGHT_SPECTRUM column if it exists.

   **estimate**